 At our company, U.S. Lawns, we take this a step further.
 Assistance is not just a legal obligation; it’s part of the relationship we have with our franchisees.
 We assign everyone a personal business coach, or Franchise Advisor.
 We encourage our 270+ franchise owners across the country to share information with each other.
 As the old saying goes, go in business for yourself, not by yourself.

 Another major difference between startups and franchises is marketing.
 Entrepreneurs spend countless hours trying to build their brand recognition.
 A franchise is already established.
-At U.S. Lawns, our brand is consistently recognized in the commercial grounds care world.
+At U.S. Lawns, our brand is consistently recognized in the commercial lawn care world.
 We’re the largest network in the country, with locations in 43 states.
 We’ve been in business for over 25 years, and are ranked at the top of our industry by Forbes, Success Magazine, and Entrepreneur Magazine.
 What’s more, we help you market the brand with an arsenal of tools like brochures, direct marketing, and digital strategies.

 Finally as a franchisee you’ll be exposed to ongoing education about your business and products, as opposed to being left to figure it out yourself.
 At U.S. Lawns, we don’t even require that our franchisees have previous landscape experience.
 That’s because our required education programs include training in horticulture, agronomics, quality control, routing and scheduling, bidding and estimating as part of our training program.

-If you’ve always wanted to take hold of the American dream by owning your own business, consider franchising as an alternative to the risks of a startup.
+If you’ve always wanted to take hold of the American dream by owning your own business, consider lawn care franchising as an alternative to the risks of a startup.
 The long-term cost is lower, the chance of success is higher, and there’s someone to guide you along the way.
 And if service to others is something you value, you might be the perfect owner of a U.S. Lawns business.
-Plenty of franchise opportunities are available with us.
+Plenty of landscaping franchise opportunities are available with us.
 To learn more, contact us today.